Wastewater Treatment Plant Desludging

 • Reduces landfill waste.

-• Minimises greenhouse gas emissions by turning the compost and reducing anaerobic conditions.
+• Minimises greenhouse gas emissions by diverting organic materials from landfill.

-• Avoids the need for resource consent due to quality of the Aa biosolid.
+• Avoids the need for resource consent due to quality of the A1 compost.

 • Utilises the beneficial nutrients within the sludge for land improvement.